Sending Output Data

 The payload should contain the same samples per packet as described above.

 The 8-bit checksum is computed as the XOR of the reserved header byte, channel header byte, four byte sequence number, and LL length data bytes CC = D[0] ^ D[1] ^ D[2] ^ … ^ D[LL].
-This will also verify data integrity for the Data Capture Lab.
+This will also verify data integrity for the Data Studio.
 When there is a mismatch, the packet is dropped/not recorded.